Milo Minderbinder

 First Lieutenant Milo Minderbinder is a fictional character in Joseph Heller's 1961 novel, Catch-22.
 As the mess officer of Yossarian's squadron, Minderbinder is an entrepreneur during World War II, "perhaps the best known of all fictional businessmen" in American literature.

-Minderbinder also appears in Heller's 1994 sequel Closing Time.
+The Minderbinder character is a "bittersweet parody" of the American dream, both a "prophet of profit" and the "embodiment of evil".
+Minderbinder also appears in Closing Time, Heller's 1994 sequel to Catch-22.

 Character information

-Milo Minderbinder is the mess officer at the United States Army Air Corps base who becomes obsessed with expanding mess operations (in which he and everyone else "has a share").
+Milo Minderbinder is the mess officer at the United States Army Air Forces base who becomes obsessed with expanding mess operations (in which he and everyone else "has a share").

 Minderbinder, unlike most characters in Catch-22, who are the subject of only one chapter, is the subject of three chapters (Chapter 22: "Milo the Mayor", Chapter 24: "Milo" and Chapter 35: "Milo the Militant").
 He is one of the main characters in the novel.
-His most interesting attributes are his complete amorality without self-awareness, and his circular logicality in running his Syndicate.
+His most interesting attributes are his complete amorality without self-awareness, and his circular logic in running his Syndicate.